 Case Study: Open Reduction and Internal Fixation

-of the Distal Fibula in a 51-year-old patient
+of the right distal radius with plating in a 38 year-old patient

 Disclaimer – Patient’s name, age, sex, dates, events have been changed or modified to protect patient privacy.